Megyn Kelly Claims Hillary Clinton Too Scared To Appear On ‘The Kelly File’ [Video]

 Megyn Kelly says that former presidential candidate Hillary Clinton had two reasons for an unwillingness to sit for an interview on The Kelly File, one of which was that she was too scared.

-In a panel discussion on her FNC show last night about President-elect Donald Trump’s rocky relationship with the mainstream media, Kelly asserted that both President Obama and Hillary Clinton both blacklisted the Fox News Channel and that criticism of Trump should be tempered with that in mind.
-Check out the clip below.
+In a panel discussion on her FNC show last night about President-elect Donald Trump’s rocky relationship with the mainstream media, Kelly suggested that both President Obama and Hillary Clinton both blacklisted the Fox News Channel and that criticism of Trump should be tempered with that in mind, Mediaite reported.

 Kelly then claimed that when Clinton publicly praised her reporting, it was a form of hypocrisy.